PreetXSeneca/BTS535-G7/README.md

 Web development frameworks: React.js or Next.js for building a responsive and interactive front-end interface.

 Backend technologies: Node.js or Python with frameworks like Express or Django for server-side logic.

+Database management system: MySQL or MongoDB for storing menu items, customer information, and order details.

+Content Management System (CMS): WordPress or a headless CMS like Contentful for easy menu updates and content management